ARTS / CULTURE & LEISURE

 Previously, documented on the famous Chinese medical book Compendium of Materia Medica, also known as Bencao Gangmu written by Li Shizhen, the renowned pharmacist in the Ming Dynasty (1368-1644), the alcohol distillation technology was recorded as having originated in the Yuan Dynasty (1279-1368).

-This kind of ancient distiller could be used not just for filtering alcohol, but for “purifying and distilling cinnabar substances and flower dews,” said Yao Zhihui, a researcher at the center.
-However, that the possibility of the distiller having been used for such purposes can be “ruled out” according to parameters such as the ware’s design and the excavation site residue analysis, Yao added.
+However, this kind of ancient distiller could be used not just for filtering alcohol, but also for "purifying and distilling cinnabar substances and flower dews," said Yao Zhihui, a researcher at the center.
+That the possibility of the distiller having been used for "purifying and distilling cinnabar substances and flower dews" can be "ruled out" according to parameters such as the ware's design and the excavation site residue analysis, Yao added.

-One of China’s most stellar Western Han Dynasty archaeological sites, the tomb of belonged to Liu He, a dethroned emperor who was later given the title of Marquis of Haihun.
+One of China's most wellknown Western Han Dynasty archaeological sites, the tomb belonged to Liu He, a dethroned emperor who was later given the title of Marquis of Haihun.

 The tomb has yielded an incredible array of artifacts, including gold coins, jade wares and bamboo slips, which have revealed the tomb owner's "life-loving character and his aesthetic taste," archaeologist Wang Meng told the Global Times.

-“The new research on the device’s alcohol distilling function showcases the ancient Chinese people’s exploration of the uses of grains, which is inseparable from China’s prosperous agricultural traditions,” Wang emphasised.
+"The new research on the device's alcohol distilling function showcases the ancient Chinese people's exploration of the uses of grains, which is inseparable from China's prosperous agricultural traditions," Wang said.

 Global Times